 - Choose Banking > Make Deposits.
-Note: You can also make deposits using the Transaction Center. - 2 In the Payments to Deposit window, click the payments you'd like to deposit, and then click OK.
+Note: You can also make deposits using the Transaction Center. - 2 In the Deposits sheet, click the payments you'd like to deposit, and then click OK.

 You can also click the Select All or the Select None button.
 If you are planning to print a deposit slip, note that the slip can hold only up to 18 deposit transactions.
-When you receive a payment from a customer and choose to "Group with other undeposited funds," the payment is listed here. - 3 On the Make Deposits window, select the account you want to deposit into, enter the date, and enter any memo for the deposits.

-- 4 In the list of deposits, enter any amounts to deposit that are not payments you received through sales to customers.
+When you receive a payment from a customer and choose to "Group with other undeposited funds," the payment is listed here. - In the Deposits window, select the account you want to deposit into from the Deposit To pull-down menu, enter the date, and enter any memo for the deposits. - 4 In the list of deposits, enter any amounts to deposit that are not payments you received through sales to customers.
 Click the first blank line to enter a new item; press Tab to move from field to field.
-Examples: refunds from vendors or money that an owner is investing in the company. - 5 Enter cash back details or credit card fees. - 6 Click OK.
+Examples: refunds from vendors or money that an owner is investing in the company. - 5 Enter cash back details or credit card fees. - 6 Click Save.